The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Francis Bacon’s Second Version Of Study For Bullfight No. 1 (signed) is estimated to be worth between £8,000 and £12,000.
-This lithograph print, created in 1990, has shown consistent value growth and has an auction history of three total sales since its entry to the market on 2nd December 2013.
-The hammer price has demonstrated an average annual growth rate of 10% and the edition size of this artwork is limited to 150.
+The value of Francis Bacon's Second Version Of Study For Bullfight No. 1, a signed lithograph from 1990, is estimated to be worth between £7,500 and £11,000.
+This artwork has shown consistent value growth, with an auction history of three total sales since its entry to the market on 2nd December 2013.
+The hammer price over the last five years has varied from £5,194 in April 2017 to £20,029 in November 2019.
+The edition size of this artwork is limited to 150.

 Created with Highcharts 11.4.8Dec 2013Aug 2015May 2017Jan 2019Sep 2020Jun 2022Feb 2024£15,000£17,500£20,000£22,500£25,000£27,500£30,000© MyArtBroker